velorek1/fw/README.md

 # fw - FilevieWer

-TUI fileViewer in C for Unix Systems - no dependencies
+TUI fileViewer in C for Unix Systems - no dependencies MIT licence

 TO BUILD AND RUN:

     * Download or clone repository.
-    * Type "bash build.sh" and "./fw" to execute.
+    * Type "make" and "./fw" to run.
+    * Alternatively, compile with "bash build.sh".

 FEATURES:
 - Millisecond timer for animations.